 |Year:||Fourth season at Polk|

-In 2011, the Eagles pitching staff led the Suncoast Conference in wins, 43; innings, 478.1; walks, 181; saves, 17; runs, 262; and ERA, 3.61.
-Five pitchers took home All-Conference honors, including two First-Team selections.
-In addition, Reid Noah was named Fireman of the Year for his state-leading 11 saves, which was also a school record.
+In 2011, the Eagles pitching staff led the Suncoast Conference in wins, walks, saves, and ERA, 3.61.
+Reid Noah was named Fireman of the Year for his state-leading 11 saves, then a school record.
 Three of Cook’s pitchers earned scholarships to four-year institutions.

-Prior to Florida Southern College, Cook was the head baseball coach at Johnson City (N.Y.)
-High School for two seasons, leading his team to the Class A State Championship game in 2007.
-That same year, he coached a First Team All-State Pitcher and the Class A Player of the Year.
+Prior to Florida Southern College, Cook was the head baseball coach at Johnson City (NY) High School for two seasons, leading his team to the Class A State Championship game in 2007.
+That year, he coached a First Team All-State Pitcher and the Class A Player of the Year.

-He received his bachelor's degree in Special Education from Marist College in 2003 and earned his master's degree in Middle School Mathematics from Walden University in 2007.
-He has been a special education teacher for the Polk County Public School District for four years.
+Cook received his bachelor's degree in special education from Marist College in 2003 and earned his master's degree in mathematics education from Walden University in 2007.
+He has been a special education teacher for the Polk County School District for seven years.

-Cook resides in Winter Haven with wife, Sarah, and son, Broderick.
+Cook lives in Winter Haven with his wife, Sarah, and son, Broderick (2).